 - 1 large egg + 1 egg yolk*

 - 2 teaspoons pure vanilla extract

 - Whisk the flour, baking soda, cornstarch, and salt together in a large bowl.
 Set aside.

 - In a medium bowl, whisk the melted butter, brown sugar, and granulated sugar together until no brown sugar lumps remain.
 Whisk in the egg, then the egg yolk.
 Finally, whisk in the vanilla extract.
 The mixture will be thick.
 Pour the wet ingredients into the dry ingredients and mix together until combined.
 The dough will be very soft, yet thick.
-Fold in the chocolate chips.
+Fold in the butterscotch chips and Reese’s Pieces.
 The chips may not stick to the dough because of the melted butter, but do your best to combine them.
 Cover the dough and chill in the refrigerator for 3 hours or up to 2-3 days.
 Chilling is mandatory.
 I highly recommend chilling the cookie dough overnight for less spreading.

 - Take the dough out of the refrigerator and allow to slightly soften at room temperature for 10 minutes.

 - Preheat oven to 325°F (163°C).
 Line two large baking sheets with parchment paper or silicone baking mats.
 (Always recommended for cookies.)
 Set aside.

 - Roll the dough into balls, about 3 Tablespoons of dough each.
 The dough will be crumbly, but the warmth of your hands will help the balls stay together.
 Roll the cookie dough balls to be taller rather than wide, to ensure the cookies will bake up to be thick.
 See this cake batter chocolate chip cookies post for more clarity and a photo.
 Place 8 balls of dough onto each cookie sheet.
 Press a few more chips/Reese’s Pieces on top of the dough balls for looks, if desired.